jakubzalesak16/cog-tutorial/tutorial.md

 Git tutorial summary
 ====================
-Here is a summary of a COG talk on Git that took place online, an 2020-03-17.
+Here is a summary of a COG talk on Git that took place online, on 2020-03-17.

 ## Useful concepts we talked about
 - analogy with working tree (papers on desk), staging area (shoe box to which I copy file snippets), and repository (stack of such shoe boxes)